yshamin/tsf/examples/jaxrs-jaxws-java-first/README.txt

 Running this command will build the demo and create a WAR archive and an OSGI bundle for deploying the service either to servlet or OSGI containers.

-Deploying the service
+Starting the service
 ---------------------------------------
- * To the servlet container:
+ * In the servlet container:

     cd war; mvn jetty:run

- * To the Talend Service Factory OSGi container:
+ * From within the Talend Service Factory OSGi container:

     From the OSGi command line, run:
 	install mvn:com.talend.sf.examples.jaxrs-jaxws-java-first/jaxrs-jaxws-java-first-common/1.0